Main

 About the courses

-I teach two-day courses in Traditional Thai Massage, for beginner and more advanced levels.
+I teach one- and two-day courses in Traditional Thai Massage, for beginner and more advanced levels.

-The Part I course (a two-day beginner's course) will give you a basic set of techniques so that you can give a Thai massage up to about an hour long (although repetition of techniques will extend the massage and is in fact good practice), or incorporate new ideas and new approaches into your existing treatment if you're already a therapist.
+The Part I course (a two-day beginner's course) will give you a basic set of techniques so that you can give a Thai massage about 45 mins-1.5 hours long (although repetition of techniques will extend the massage and is in fact good practice), or incorporate new ideas and new approaches into your existing treatment if you're already a therapist.

 We work in pairs to practise the techniques; it's certainly 'hands-on'.
 There will also be talks on good massage practice (how to align your client, good posture, using your weight, knowing how far to go with pressure etc.), how to put together and tailor a massage, the effects of a treatment, the history of this technique, how to deal with various situations and contraindications etc., essentially what you need to know to be able to go away and practise.